kenegozi/kenegozi.github.io/_posts/2009-12-11-windsorrsquos-logging-facility-getting-a-named-instance.markdown

 &#160;

-The naive approach would be to ask the container for an ILogger, however if you'd try this, you'll discover that Container.Resolve<ILogger>() will not fit your needs.
+The naive approach would be to ask the container for an ILogger, however if you'd try this, you'll discover that Container.Resolve&lt;ILogger&gt;() will not fit your needs.
 So what will you do?

 &#160;